 The historic character of Delray Beach attracts visitors supporting the heritage tourism cluster of local economy.
 To focus on reuse of existing buildings, the City could administer programs to assist existing buildings and historic properties with improved sustainability by promoting efficient design choices and recycling of old materials.
 Many building materials and practices which will never be duplicated again.
-Historic structures can be rehabilitated and retrofitted with sustainable techniques.
+Historic structures can be rehabilitated and retrofitted with sustainable building techniques.
 Sustainable historic stewardship will contribute to a rich sense of place and spread local history.
-LINK TO HISTORIC PRESERVATION ELEMENT.